-- Avoid waiting for the bus alone at night.
-Sit close to the bus driver after you get on the bus.
+- Avoid going on the bus alone at night.
+If you have to, try to sit close to the bus driver.

 - Call home to notify your family of the time you will be arriving home, and ask them to pick you up or have them turn on outdoor lights for you.

-- Have your keys in your hand, which also serves as a self defense tool, or bring a whistle along if necessary.
+- Have your keys in your hands, which also serves as a self defense tool, or bring a whistle along if necessary.

 - Be cautious and vigilant of any suspicious behaviour or people.